Skip to main content

 The Distinguished Visiting Scholar Endowment affords students opportunities to engage experts right on campus.

-2023 distinguished visiting scholars
+2024 distinguished visiting scholar

 Dr. Danielle Allen is a professor of public policy, politics and ethics at Harvard University; director of the Edmond and Lily Safra Center for Ethics; and James Bryant Conant University Professor—one of Harvard’s highest honors.
 Allen’s landmark critical reading and interpretation of the Declaration of Independence, Our Declaration: A Reading of the Declaration of Independence in Defense of Equality, is part of our first-year curriculum in Human Experience, and next year her latest book, Justice by Means of Democracy, will be included in the Imagining Justice curriculum.